vtex-apps/massive-stock-update/docs/README.md

 ## Credentials

+### What Header to use?

+You can use the following headers:

+- X-VTEX-API-AppKey
+- X-VTEX-API-AppToken

+Or

+- VtexIdClientAutCookie

 ### Create appKey y appToken

 To generate app keys in your account, you should follow the instructions seen in the [Application Keys](https://help.vtex.com/en/tutorial/application-keys--2iffYzlvvz4BDMr6WGUtet) article in our Help Center.